Cascata del Toce

 Cascata del Toce (/it/) or La Frua, also known as Frütt Fall in Walser dialect, is a waterfall on the river Toce, located in the municipality of Formazza, Piedmont, Italy, at 1675 m above the sea level.
 It takes the name from the river Toce.
-The waterfall has 143 m of vertical drop e it is 60 m wide (at the base).
+The waterfall has 143 m of vertical drop and it is 60 m wide (at the base).
 The waterfall is only completely visible in summer months, during certain hours, as its waters are used for hydroelectric purposes.